 A staple of Pittsburgh for decades, three district energy systems serve customers throughout the city with heating, cooling, and electricity

-Clearway’s Energy Center Pittsburgh Uptown is a state-of-the-art district energy facility and distribution system located east of downtown Pittsburgh in the emerging Lower Hill district built to serve UPMC Mercy Hospital as its initial anchor customer.
-Clearway Energy, Inc. financed and built the facility, which it now owns and operates.
+Clearway Community Energy Pittsburgh Uptown is a state-of-the-art district energy facility and distribution system located east of downtown Pittsburgh in the emerging Lower Hill district built to serve UPMC Mercy Hospital as its initial anchor customer.
+Clearway Community Energy financed and built the facility, which it now owns and operates.
 Construction on the asset began in Q3 2016, and the plant went online in early 2018.

-In the near future, Clearway intends to interconnect its Duquesne University Campus Energy Center and Energy Center Pittsburgh Uptown systems.
+In the near future, Clearway Community Energy intends to interconnect Gibbon Energy and Clearway Community Energy Pittsburgh Uptown systems.
 In doing so, both facilities will be able to offer increased efficiency and backup generation, ensuring that Duquesne University and UPMC Mercy Hospital’s needs will continue to be satisfied if either plant needs to undergo maintenance or upgrades.